manuelbcr/parallel_systems/assignment_01/assignment_01_solutions.md

 The graphic from above shows the bandwith benchmark for 2 CPUs/cores per node.
 On short message sizes up to 1024 Bytes we see an increase in the Bandwith up to around 2500 MB/s.
 After a short dip in bandwidth performance at a message size of 2048 - 4096 Bytes, the bandwidth increases up to nearly 6000 MB/s.
 At a message Size of around 4 MB the bandwidth drops down to 1600 MB/s.

 <img src="./Benchmark/Latencytest.png" width="1000">
+As it can be seen in the visualization of the resulting table, the latency increases continuently.
+However what also can be observed is that the latency growth is steeper when the message size gets above about 1,3 Mb.